DarkgreyDevelopment/Werkr.App/docs/Architecture.md

+# Outdated
+This document is outdated and needs to be revised.

 # Architecture

 This document describes the stable architectural boundaries of the Werkr project.
 It covers the system topology, communication model, and key design decisions at a conceptual level.
 For class-level detail, see the [API documentation](https://docs.werkr.app/api/index.html).
 For vulnerability reporting, see [SECURITY.md](SECURITY.md).
 For encryption, key management, and secret storage details, see the [Security Architecture](articles/SecurityOverview.md).